-Luminous Parish is a part of the Anglican Mission in the Americas (AMiA) and in cooperation with ACNA and is part of an international communion of churches known as the Anglican Communion.
-This network grew out of the missionary expansion of the Church of England over the past 500 years and now consists of more than 38 self-governing provinces around the world, in over 165 countries, with tens of millions of people.
+Luminous Parish is a part of the Anglican Mission in the Americas (AMiA), in cooperation with ACNA, and is part of an international communion of churches known as the Anglican Communion.
+This communion grew out of the missionary expansion of the Church of England over the past 500 years and now consists of more than 38 self-governing provinces around the world, in over 165 countries, with over 85 million people.

 Book of Common Prayer

 So right at the heart of Anglican Christianity is a desire to be simultaneously rooted and relevant, ancient and modern, traditional and innovative.
 Nowhere is this more plainly seen than in the Book of Common Prayer (BCP).